MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 # More Attention Plots

+Emboldened by the value of visualizing attention support and diversity across heads, we now ask: what more can we observe to understand how the transformer works--and whether it's working optimally?

-## Multi Head Over Input?
+## Multi-Head Over Input?
 How different are these heads?
 What are they attending to?

-Continuing with the rope fixed model, here are the distributions of the four attention heads on the input layer, for a random traning example of 50 tokens.
+Continuing with the rope fixed model, here are the distributions of the four attention heads on the input layer, for a random training example of 50 tokens.
 Indeed.
 They are different :)

 <div style="text-align: center;">
   <img src="/assets/images/modelsfromscratch/attn_head_lyr1_dist.png" style="width:85%;" />
 </div>

 Below we've decoded the 50, and given a red background based on the attention probability.
-We scaled each head's attention probability so that they are the same red color at their respective largest probablities.
+We scaled each head's attention probability so that they are the same red color at their respective largest probabilities.
 The label to predict is in yellow:

 <div style="text-align: center;">
   <img src="/assets/images/modelsfromscratch/tokens_lyr1_dist.png" style="width:55%;" />